-O. Lab and Pathology Lab and pathology services received in an office or outpatient hospital Nothing P. Maternity Note: Items 1 and 2 describes coverage for prenatal services only.
-Coverage of labor and delivery services is as described elsewhere in this section.
-Prenatal care services that are considered preventive health services as defined in this Policy See Preventive Health Care Prenatal care services that are not considered preventive health services as defined in this Policy a.
-Hospital and ambulatory surgical center services for prenatal care in an inpatient setting Nothing b.
+Please note: Services from non-network providers are not covered, except emergency services and services authorized by Medica.
+For certain covered services from certain non-network providers, in addition to any applicable copayment, deductible and coinsurance, you are responsible for any charges in excess of the non-network provider reimbursement amount.
+Additionally, these charges will not be nlied toward catisfaction of the deductible and out of necket maying applied toward satisfaction of the deductible and out-of-pocket maximum. and delivery services is as described elsewhere in this section.
+Prenatal care services that are considered preventive health services as defined in this Policy See Preventive Health Care Prenatal care services that are not considered preventive health services as defined in this Policy Hospital and ambulatory surgical center services for prenatal care in an inpatient setting Nothing b.
 Hospital and ambulatory surgical center services for prenatal care in an outpatient setting Nothing c.
 Professional services for prenatal care in an inpatient or outpatient setting Nothing d.
-Home health care Skilled nursing care when you are homebound due to a high risk pregnancy See Home Health Care

-Your Benefits and the Amount You Pay Please note: Services from non-network providers are not covered, except emergency services and services authorized by Medica.
-For certain covered services from certain non-network providers, you are responsible for any charges in excess of the non-network provider reimbursement amount. ii.
-Home infusion therapy See Home Health Care Labor and delivery services Please note: Maternity labor and delivery services are considered inpatient services regardless of the length of hospital stay. a.
+Home health care i.
+Skilled nursing care when you are homebound due to a high risk pregnancy See Home Health Care ii.
+Home infusion therapy See Home Health Care Labor and delivery services Please note: Maternity labor and delivery services are considered inpatient services regardless of the length of hospital stay.

+f the non-network provider reimburseme ward satisfaction of the deductible and o ent amount.
+Additionally, these charges will not be ut-of-pocket maximum.
 Hospital services, including room and board charges Nothing b.
-Professional services while at a hospital Nothing Postnatal care, including a home health care visit following delivery Please note: One home health visit is covered if it occurs within four days of discharge.
+Professional services while at a hospital Nothing 4.
+Postnatal care, including a home health care visit following delivery Please note: One home health visit is covered if it occurs within four days of discharge.
 If services are received after four days, please refer to Home Health Care for benefits.
-Nothing Q. Medical-Related Dental Oral surgery to treat medical conditions, such as cleft lip or palate, oral neoplasms, non-dental cysts, fracture of the jaws or trauma of the mouth and jaws See Office Visits and Hospital Charges for medical facilities and general anesthesia services that are: See Anesthesia and Hospital a.
-Recommended by a network physician; and
+Nothing S. Med lical-Related Dental 1.
+Oral surgery to treat medical conditions, such as cleft lip or palate, oral neoplasms, non-dental cysts, fracture of the jaws or trauma of the mouth and jaws See Office Visits and Hospital 2.
+Charges for medical facilities and general anesthesia services that are: See Anesthesia and Hospital Recommended by a network physician; and b.

-Your Benefits and the Amount You Pay Please note: Services from non-network providers are not covered, except emergency services and services authorized by Medica.
-For certain covered services from certain non-network providers, you are responsible for any charges in excess of the non-network provider reimbursement amount.
 Received during a dental procedure; and c.
 Provided to a member who: i.
-Is a child under age nine; or ii.
+Is a child under age five; or in excess of the non-network provider reimburseme applied toward satisfaction of the deductible and or ent amount.
+Additionally, these charges will not be ii.
 Is severely disabled; or iii.
 Has a condition and requires hospitalization or general anesthesia for dental care treatment Accident-related dental services to treat an injury to sound, natural teeth and to repair (not replace) sound, natural teeth.
-The following conditions apply: Nothing Coverage is limited to services received within three months from the later of: i.
+The following conditions apply: Nothing Except in extenuating circumstances, coverage is limited to services received within three months from the later of: i.
 The date you are first covered under this Policy; or ii.
 The date of the injury Please note: A sound natural tooth means a tooth (including supporting structures) that is free from disease that would prevent continual function of the tooth for at least one year.
 In case of primary baby teeth, the tooth must have a life expectancy of one year.
 Treatment of temporomandibular joint (TMJ) disorder and craniomandibular disorder Covered at the corresponding benefit level, depending on type of services provided.
 For example, office visits are covered at the office visit benefit level and surgical services are covered at the surgical services benefit level.